UKCloud/documentation/articles/shared/shared-how-license-microsoft.md

 ---
 title: How to license Microsoft software on the UKCloud platform
-description: This guide will explain how Microsoft software such as Server and SQL is licensed on the UKCloud platform
+description: Explains how Microsoft software, such as Windows Server and SQL, is licensed on the UKCloud platform
-services: vmware
+services: shared-services
-author: Steve Hall
+author: shall
-reviewer: Darren B
+reviewer: pcantle
-lastreviewed: 27/03/2020
+lastreviewed: 29/09/2020
 toc_rootlink: How To
 toc_sub1:
 toc_sub2:
 toc_sub3:
 toc_sub4:
 toc_title: License Microsoft software on the UKCloud platform
-toc_fullpath: How to/vmw-how-license-microsoft.md
+toc_fullpath: How to/shared-how-license-microsoft.md
-toc_mdlink: vmw-how-license-microsoft.md
+toc_mdlink: shared-how-license-microsoft.md
 ---

 # How to license Microsoft applications/software on the UKCloud platform